-If there’s a city that knows how to do summers right, it has to be Portland.
+If there’s a city that knows how to do summers right, it has to be Portland, Oregon.
 A Portland summer consists of all the best that the region has to offer, from festivals and quirky festivities, to all the craft beer and food truck treats your belly can handle.
 Not to mention the great outdoors, whether you experience it from the tiniest park in the country, or on a hike through somewhere green and magical.
-The best part is none of this has to cost an arm and a leg, making Portland the perfect place to visit if you’re itching for a summer adventure.
+The best part is none of this has to cost an arm and a leg, making Portland the perfect place to visit if you’re itching for a summer vacation on a budget.
 Take a look at just a few of the best things to do in Portland in the summer, then book your stay at HI Portland Hawthorne hostel to be in the center of it all.

 The street fairs and outdoor concerts

 After hibernating all winter, locals come out in full force on to the streets for outdoor events taking place all across the city.
 Street Fairs are great for exploring neighborhoods – each has its own flair, but you’re guaranteed to find good food, live music, and local vendors at each.
 If you’d just like the music, there are various big outdoor concerts taking place throughout the summer, like MusicFestNW over the Waterfront.
 You’re also bound to stumble upon something free on any given weekend at a park or storefront.

 A big part of Portland culture involves getting outside and enjoying the sunshine and greenery.
 First of all, there are plenty of cool parks to choose from, whether you’re just looking to laze on a blanket and people watch, or get involved with some Frisbee golf, hiking in Forest Park, or catching views of Hawthorn Boulevard from Mount Tabor.
 If you’ve got your own set of wheels, then drive just an hour out of town for breathtaking scenery and miles and miles of hiking trails beneath the iconic Mount Hood dome.